Restaurant Roundup: New and coming-soon restaurants in San Diego

 June

 Tacos El Franc, 3030 Plaza Bonita Rd., Space 1108, National City | Mexican taqueria | We’re tearing up.
 Tijuana’s iconic, Michelin Guide-recognized Tacos El Franc debuted its first US location at Westfield Plaza Bonita on June 11, 2025.
 The eatery featured on Netflix’s “Taco Chronicles” specializes in savory street tacos — we can taste those crispy adobada tacos fresh off the split now.
-Tacos El Franc owner Roberto Kelly confirmed to SDtoday that he’s opening a second US location in July 2025 in downtown San Diego (check out the pic at the bottom of this story), so taco ‘bout great news.
+Taco ‘bout great news: Tacos El Franc owner Roberto Kelly told SDtoday that a second US location would debut in downtown San Diego; we now know that location will open on Oct.
+8.

 A display of dishes from Jan's Health Bar including green and white smoothies, a wrap filled with turkey and vegetables, a sandwich, and an acai bowl.